panit100/NSC2021/README.md

 # NSC2021
- NSC in 2021 whit my friends
+ NSC in 2021 with my friends